 Firstly, actually creating a brief is something that people often find the most challenging.
 After all, once people have come to the decision to build, there is of course so much choice!
 We start by having clients complete a very simple on-line system that asks practical questions to automatically generate a design brief.
 This system asks questions people may not have thought off, such as; do you want a covered area to protect from the elements at your front door?
 Are there any rooms/internal aspects you don’t want people to be able to see into when approaching your home?
-Are there any there any view aspects you don’t want to be able to see from your home?
+Are there any view aspects you don’t want to be able to see from your home?
 Aesthetic and material choice is critical to the overall look and feel.

 Pinterest and Archipro is great and we have lots of inspirational pictures as a reference, however it is important to remember that some of these pictures are very budget dependent!

 When we have all the information to hand, including a clear understanding of budget, we will organise to meet on the site to distill this information further.
 If required, we will come up with suggestions to modify the brief to save on cost.
 Once we have a good idea of how people live, we can often find ways to reduce the footprint of the home by creating multi-purpose zones.
 We then make all this tangible with an initial sketch that collates all of this information, whilst always balancing with budget.